ThomasDonath/tinytestapp/README.md

 curl -f http://localhost:8080/
 ```

-Message can be customized via $APP_MESSAGE.
+Message can be customized via \$APP_MESSAGE.

-The Conatiner uses this URL also as healthcheck.
+The Container uses this URL also as healthcheck.

 put <http://localhost:8080/mute> toggles a flag so the server responses to the greeting-URL succuessfully or with http-500, so you can simulate a non working server.